siriusastrebe/syc/README.md

 ## Syncing a variable (Server side)

-To sync a variable from the server to the client, take an object or array and pass it through Syc:
+To sync a variable from the server to the client, create an object or array and pass it through Syc:

     // On the server side...
     var shared = {hello: 'world'}